 Thai Cabbage Salad

-Even when it’s winter and you have to buy some mint to make it, this Thai Cabbage Salad is completely worth the splurge.
+Even when it’s winter and you have to buy mint to make it, this Thai Cabbage Salad is completely worth the splurge.
 And if you’re a fan of mint and cabbage and like Thai flavors you’re going to love this interesting salad!
-And the salad can be vegan if you use Vegetarian Fish Sauce!
+See notes about using Vegetarian Fish Sauce if that’s important to you!

 PIN Thai Cabbage Salad to make it later!